Do you need California Boating education?

 Is the Boating Card the same as the Boating License?

-The California Boater Education Certificate is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
+The California Boater Card is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
 Because the Boating education card or certificate does not expire and does not need to be renewed, it is not called the California Boating License.

 Even if not required by law to get the California boating education card, many boaters take the boat safety course in order to save on their PWC or boat insurance.